 About Private Visas to Russia

-• Whether you can get to a Russian consulate
+• Access to a Russian consulate or visa center

 Pros and Cons of Each Type of Private Visa

-A short-term private visa is available to almost any passport holder who gets an official invitation from MVD in Russia.
-This type of visa is a single or double-entry visa valid for 30 or 90 days.
+A short-term private visa is available to most passport holders with an official invitation issued by the Russian Ministry of Internal Affairs (MVD).
+This visa may be issued as a single or double-entry visa and is valid for a period of 30 to 90 days.

-• it’s available to non-family members (friends) of the inviting person.
+• This visa category is also available to non-family members, including friends of the inviting person.

-• the invitation is electronic and is automatically delivered to the consulate indicated in the invitation.
-The applicant just needs a copy that can be emailed.
+• The invitation is issued electronically and is automatically sent to the consulate specified in the application.
+The applicant only requires a copy, which can be sent by email.

-• the applicant and inviting person do NOT have to appear in person at a consulate or visa center.
-The visa can be processed by an agency like Let’s Russia.
+• Neither the applicant nor the inviting person is required to appear in person at a consulate or visa center.
+The entire process can be handled remotely through an authorized agency like Let’s Russia.

 • this private visa is available to practically all passport holders.

-• the applicant can only apply at the consulate indicated in the invitation.
+• The visa application must be submitted at the consulate specified in the invitation.

-• the inviting person must provide multiple documents to apply for the invitation.
+• The inviting person is required to provide multiple supporting documents when applying for the invitation.

-• the visa is for short-term stays no more than 90 days.
+• This visa is limited to short-term stays of up to 90 days.

-• the applicant must leave Russia in order to get a new visa.
+• The applicant must leave Russia before applying for a new visa.

 A one-year private visa is available to almost any passport holder who has Russian family members.
 This type of visa is a multiple-entry visa valid for up to 1 year.